6 Factors That Will be Considered When Designing a Septic System That Meets Your Property’s Needs

 4. Size Your Septic Tank and Drainfield Correctly

-The size of your tank and drainfield isn’t arbitrary.
+The size of your tank and drain field isn’t arbitrary.
 These dimensions are determined by:

 • Household Size: Consider the number of occupants and daily water usage.
 Larger households generally require larger tanks.